Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 The museum collection includes Harlan and Lincoln artifacts, such as a Mary Todd Lincoln mourning veil and part of the coat which President Lincoln wore when he was assassinated.
-Currently, the coat fragment is on exhibit at the Lincoln Museum in Fort Wayne, Indiana.
+The coat fragment has been on exhibit at the former Lincoln Museum in Fort Wayne, Indiana.
 James Harlan's wooden recliner, desk, and game table are among original pieces in the house.
-You can also see a door measuring the heights of the Lincoln-Harlan grandchildren in 1883 as well as other family items.
+You also can see a door measuring the heights of the Lincoln-Harlan grandchildren in 1883 as well as other family items.

 A committee of college personnel and community volunteers has been working to renovate the house, which is listed on the National Historic Register.
 In 1997, when the Harlan Family held their reunion in Mt.
 Pleasant, they gave $2,500 toward an architect's study for renovating the house.
 The architect's reuse plan calls for building a one-story addition to the back for a warming kitchen and restrooms.
 The plan also includes adding a wraparound porch similar to the 1895 design and creating a patio and garden area west of the house.

 Lynn Ellsworth, college archivist and Executive Director of the Harlan-Lincoln House Renovation Committee, has been a tireless advocate of this historic property.
 She says, "Because the existing 1876 structure is only a portion remaining of the original Harlan residence, it does not convey the complete story of the day-to-day life of the Harlans and Lincolns.
 However, it can serve as the setting to tell the story of this family and their place in local and national history."